⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 0.45 | The trailing twelve-month price-to-sales ratio compares the company's market capitalization to its revenue over the past year, often used for companies with volatile earnings or in early growth stages. |
+| Price/Sales (TTM) | 0.46 | The trailing twelve-month Price-to-Sales ratio compares the company's market capitalization to its revenue, often used for companies with volatile or negative earnings. |

-| Price/Book (MRQ) | 0.78 | The most recent quarter price-to-book ratio compares the market value of a company's stock to its book value, indicating how much investors are willing to pay for each dollar of assets. |
+| Price/Book (MRQ) | 0.79 | The Price-to-Book ratio compares the market value of a company's stock to its book value, indicating how investors value the company's assets. |

-| EV/EBITDA | 7.46 | Enterprise Value to EBITDA measures the total value of a company (market cap + debt - cash) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures. |
+| EV/EBITDA | 7.51 | Enterprise Value to EBITDA measures the total value of a company, including debt, relative to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures. |